mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 #### Create a JMeter Test Plan

-1) Creating a thread Group
+1) Create a thread group

     In the JMeter UI, by default, you will see an empty test plan.
 Right click on "TestPlan" on the left tree and select "Add", then "Threads", then "Thread Group".
 Enter a Name for the new thread group.
 For the "Action to be taken after a sample error" setting, select "Continue".